redmoon0x/clulley/docs/assets/PROJECT_DOCUMENTATION.md

 ## Conclusion

-Free-Cluely represents a new approach to AI assistance that prioritizes discretion and seamless integration into professional workflows.
+clulley represents a new approach to AI assistance that prioritizes discretion and seamless integration into professional workflows.
 By combining advanced AI capabilities with innovative stealth features like frameless windows, the application allows users to leverage AI assistance without drawing attention or disrupting their environment.

 The combination of Google's Gemini models and Electron's system integration capabilities creates a uniquely powerful tool for professionals who need quick, reliable AI assistance while maintaining complete privacy and discretion.